US consumer sentiment falls slightly as outlook for inflation worsens

 An increase in gas prices likely contributed to the decline in consumers’ outlook, according to Ian Shepherdson, chief economist at Pantheon Macroeconomics.
 The average national price of a gallon of gas has jumped about 7% from a month ago, according to AAA, to $3.63 a gallon.

-Americans’ perceptions of future inflation also edged up, probably reflecting still-elevated prices.
+Americans’ perceptions of future inflation also rose, probably reflecting still-high prices.
 Consumers expect inflation to be 3.1% a year from now, which would exceed the Federal Reserve’s 2% target.
 Still, that would be below the current level of 3.5%.

+Inflation has tumbled from a peak of 9.1% in the summer of 2022 but has remained elevated so far this year.
+Prices excluding volatile food and energy costs, rose 3.8% in March from a year earlier, the same as in the previous month and well above the Fed’s target.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.